 I don’t use slides very often in speeches but this one tells a very powerful story.

 It shows what is behind our stagnation in living standards.

-It’s a lack of real incomes growth.
+It’s a lack of real income growth.

-Real incomes can be driven by external factors, such as higher commodity prices, which by their nature are volatile.
+Real incomes can be driven by external factors, such as higher commodity prices, which are by their nature are volatile.

-In the 1990s, productivity growth ran at an average 2.2 per cent a year.
+Now if you look at this slide, in the 1990s, productivity growth ran at an average 2.2 per cent a year.

 This was also the pace of real income growth.

 In the 2000s, real income growth ran at about the same rate, but slower productivity growth was offset by the record terms of trade.

 Now, the terms of trade boom is over.

 Productivity growth has been around 1.2 per cent a year since 2010.